How to Fix Bifold Closet Doors

 Tired of bifold doors that don't work right?
 Learn how to adjust a door that's always sticking, trim a door that binds, repair a broken corner, and tighten annoying handles that keep coming loose.

-Adjust a bifold door that sticks
+Adjust bifold closet doors that stick

 Photo 1: Adjust the top pivot bracket

-Here, we’re working with wooden bifold doors.
+Here, we’re working with wooden bifold closet doors.
 To start, loosen the top pivot bracket setscrew with a screwdriver.
 Slide the bracket in the track until the door is parallel to the jamb.
 Tighten the setscrew firmly.

 Photo 2: Adjust the bottom bracket